14 May 2022 – 12 Mar 2023

 New Delhi-based artist Manisha Gera Baswani is a multidisciplinary artist who weaves expressions of painting, photography, sculpture, and writing in her work.

-Her exhibition, Postcards from Home, marks the 75th anniversary of India’s partition.
-It features postcards of 47 artists from India and Pakistan, all with a shared history of the partition of India in 1947.
+Her exhibition, Postcards from Home, marked the 75th anniversary of India’s partition.
+It featured postcards of 47 artists from India and Pakistan, all with a shared history of the partition of India in 1947.

-Each postcard carries an image of a contemporary artist photographed by Baswani, while the reverse of the card carries a poignant memory of that artist reminiscing the ‘home’ lost.
+Each postcard carried an image of a contemporary artist photographed by Baswani, while the reverse of the card carried a poignant memory of that artist reminiscing the ‘home’ lost.